wanzulfikri/random-movie/README.md

 A website that fetches a random movie's poster, title, genre, synopsis, and ImDB link and rating.

-I built this to practice using Material UI.
+I built this to practise using Material UI.

 ## Getting Started